 Here’s a video pressing those main buttons on top of the CPU.

 and here’s a video trying out the volume buttons on the left side of the CPU.
 It goes up to 15 (they went past 11! haha) and it’s pretty loud.

 Pricing & Availability

 This is where it gets interesting.
-This setup is expected to retail for $499 for a dual head system.
+This setup will retail for $629 for a dual head system.
 A set of quads will retail for $899.
 Each additional head will cost $170 plus $25 for the cable, so effectively $175.

 The ALP starts at $749.

 Add HiFi and Bluetooth to it like the TMG has and you’re at $949.
 That’s almost double the price.